duyminh1998/pycmo/docs/environment.md

 `XML_ID`: the index of the weapon within the scenario XML file
 `ID`: the in-game ID of the weapon
 `WeaponID`: the WeaponID of the weapon.
 This is used in Lua function actions
 `QuantRemaining`: the remaining quantity of the weapon
+`MaxQuant`: the weapon's maximum quantity

 ##### Contact
 A named tuple containing information about a contact from the perspective of the player's side.
 `XML_ID`: the index of the contact within the scenario XML file
 `ID`: the in-game ID of the contact
+`Name`: the contact's name, if known
 `CS`: the contact's current speed, if known
 `CA`: the contact's current altitude, if known
 `Lon`: the contact's current longitude, if known
 `Lat`: the contact's current latitude, if known

 ### Actions
 `actions.py` defines the action space as a collection of Lua functions that gets sent to the game.
 It also defines `AvailableActions`, a class which contains actions that are available only at a particular timestep.
+Thus, `AvailableActions` must be initialized with a `Features` object.

 `Function` is a named tuple that defines an action within PyCMO.
 Every action has an `id`, a `name`, a Lua expression-equivalent (`corresponding_def`), arguments (`args`), and the argument types (`arg_types`).